risan/risanb.com/content/about/index.md

 This website serves as an archive for my thoughts.
 Sometimes I write about [programming stuff](/code/).
 But most of the time I blog about my [daily life](/categories/journal/), my [traveling](/categories/travel/) experiences, or any [random stuff](/categories/writing/) that comes to my mind.
 I occasionally posted some [photos](/categories/photos/) too.

-This website is generated using [Hugo](https://gohugo.io/) and hosted for free on [Vercel](https://vercel.com/).
+This website is generated using [Hugo](https://gohugo.io/) and hosted for free on [Cloudflare Pages](https://pages.cloudflare.com/).
 You can check out the entire source code on [Github](https://github.com/risan/risanb.com).